xp-forge/frontend/README.md

 }
 ```

-To run it, use `xp -supervise web Site`, which will serve the site at http://localhost:8080/
+To run it, use `xp -supervise web Site`, which will serve the site at http://localhost:8080/.
+Find and clone the example code [here](https://gist.github.com/thekid/8ce84b0d0de8fce5b6dd5faa22e1d716).